 Etheringtons Solicitors can advise you throughout the development and adoption of your trade mark to ensure that it is distinguishable from other goods and services and to avoid future trade mark disputes.

 We can assist you with registering a trade mark in Australia and advise on whether your trade mark includes any descriptive qualities which could affect its validity.
-We may advise you to consider securing other versions of trade marks which have the potential to cause a challenge risk.
+We may advise you consider securing other versions of trade marks which have the potential to cause a challenge risk.

 If you need further advice or assistance regarding trademarks or other intellectual property matters, please contact one of our experienced solicitors on (02) 9963 9800 or via our contact form.